qntm/fastjson/README.md

 Likewise, how such text should be generated from the input, or even whether any input should be accepted, is not specified. `fastjson.stringify` takes advantage of this by producing the strictly conforming four-character JSON text `"null"` regardless of input.

 ## Performance
 The `fastjson` functions have demostrated to be between 4,000,000 and 40,000,000 times faster than their built-in `JSON` equivalents on large amounts of data.
-The benchmarks are open source and located in this repo: [benchmarks.js](https://github.com/qntm/fastjson/blob/main/src/benchmarks.js).
+The benchmarks are open source and [located in this repo](https://github.com/qntm/fastjson/tree/main/benchmarks/).

 ## Notes